zohaibshahzadTO/Super-Mario-Bros.-Memory-Game/README.md

 # Only allow two cards to be selected at a time

 We need to only allow two selections at a time, because we’re testing if two selected cards match.
 In order to do this, we’ll need to store the guesses and counter somewhere.
 First we’ll just store the count.

+# Determine if two selected cards are a match and hide them

+Now we'll create some CSS for matches.
+I’m going to give them a red border to differentiate them, and remove the background image.
+Why would I do that instead of just removing them from the DOM?
+Because we need to preserve the space they used to be – otherwise, all the elements would shift and it would no longer be a proper memory game.

+In addition, where we just had a count variable before, we’ll add a place to store the first and second guess as well.

+I’m going to make a function for matching elements.
+This will just loop through all selected elements when called, then add the match class.

+Now I have to call the match() function at the right time in the code.
+Back in our event listener, I’m going to assign the first and second guess to their respective variables.
+If they’re both not empty and match, the match() function will be called.

+Now, the guesses don’t reset, so we can only select or match one thing at a time.
+But if we select two elements we know match, the proper CSS will be applied